-No, Notarize will only charge the $25 fee for successful notarizations.
-If we are unable to process any document, the session will be terminated without cost to you.
-However, the primary cost of operating our service is our notaries’ time.
-To prevent abuse of the system, any intentional disruption of our notaries’ time or workflow will result in a full charge.
+No, Notarize will only charge a fee for successful notarizations.
+If we are unable to process any document, the session will be terminated without any cost to you.

 Notarize is operational 24 hours per day, 7 days per week, 365 days a year.

 Our application development team has extensive experience building bank grade, highly secure software systems.
 Our data is transmitted and stored using industry-best data security practices.
 For example, all user communications are encrypted and all data at rest (such as documents) are protected using AES-256.
 All application accesses are also tracked using an audit trail.